Didn't knock my socks off the way I hoped, in terms of taste, but very good nonetheless. Thank you.

-King Red” is organically grown and produced in the Quimen area of Anhui Province.
-Quimen is comprised of villages and towns in a small geographic area defined by mountains and steep slopes cut and nourished with streams of fresh water.
+"King Red” is organically grown and produced in the Quimen area of Anhui Province.
+Quimen is a small geographic area defined by steep mountains cut and nourished with roiling streams of fresh water.
 True Keemuns are made from the “Zhuye” varietal.
 This tea is unique in its flavors.
-Its' leaves are cut thin and, with oxidization, its oils deepen and combine giving this black a distinct sweetness and aroma.
-Its liquor is a bright red, claret-like, with a pleasing bouquet.
+Its' leaves are carefully cut to thin and elegant shapes; with oxidization, its oils deepen giving this black a very distinct sweetness and aroma.
+Its' liquor is a bright red, claret-like, with a pleasing bouquet.

-Brewing suggestions.
+Brewing Suggestions.
 A rounded teaspoon for 8-12 ounces should provide a round cup flavor.
 Use water at 195 -205 F and steep the leaves for 2.5 to 3 minutes and taste.
 The flavors of this tea should be open by not steeping too long & preserving its winey flavor side.
 Leaves will steep 2-3 times.